kstenschke/anchormenu/README.md

-anchormenu
+Anchormenu
 ==========

-Generates an index menu from local anchors
+Renders and inserts a menu of local anchors from current DOM